We're Injury Lawyers, with real trial experience.

 A statute of limitations is the amount of time post-accident a person has to civilly sue a responsible party for their negligence that caused them harm.
 Statutes of limitations vary by jurisdiction, and Louisiana has one of the shortest ones in the country.

-Like any other personal injury case in Louisiana, medical malpractice victims generally are given only a year from the onset of their injury to take legal action and file a claim to recover compensation.
+Like any other personal injury case in Louisiana, medical malpractice victims are generally given only a year from the onset of their injury to take legal action and file a claim to recover compensation.
 There are some situations where it’s not immediately apparent that an individual has suffered any harm.
 In those instances, the statute of limitations starts when they realize someone has harmed them.

 Additionally, it’s important to note that Louisiana has a Patient’s Compensation Fund, which is an affordable type of medical malpractice coverage available to private health care professionals in our state.
 Under this law, health care providers only have to accept financial responsibility and pay the first $100,000 on each claim.
 The healthcare provider can enroll in the Louisiana Patient’s Compensation Fund for any additional required umbrella coverage when faced with a medical malpractice claim.

-Proving Medical Malpractice Occurred in Baton Rouge
+Proving Health Care Provider Negligence Occurred in Baton Rouge

 Anyone intending to bring a medical malpractice lawsuit in Louisiana must establish the following four factors, known as elements, to move forward with their claim: